Hexapod-SOC/hexapod-code/README.md

 - **Async Runtime**: Built on Tokio for efficient concurrent operations
 - **[WIP] Config.toml**: Move from hardcoded config.rs to Config.toml

+## Todo
+- [ ]  make the tts + audio run on separate thread bcose rn its blocking the main thread

 ## Project Structure

 ```